cosmos/cosmos-sdk/x/gov/spec/02_state.md

 Parameters are stored in a global `GlobalParams` KVStore.

-Additionally, we introduce some basic types:
+Additionally, we introduced some basic types:

 ```go
 type Vote byte